XiaoxiaoRen-Xx/Xxszdhbczzz/critique-by-design.md

 - Who do you think is the intended audience for this?

+- I'm a bit worried that after my redesign, the chart might become somewhat dull.
+The original data visualization is actually quite engaging and interesting.

 - Is there anything you would change or do differently?

 Results: